OpenSourceEconomics/ruspy/docs/source/estimation.rst

 **trans_count :** *(numpy.array)* Number of transitions for an increase of 0, 1, 2, ...

 **95_conf_interv :** *(numpy.array)*
-2 x dim(x) matrix containing the bootstrapped (1000 replications) 95% confidence interval
+:math:`2 \times num\_states` dimensional numpy.array containing the bootstrapped (1000
-bounds.
+replications) 95% confidence interval bounds.

 **std_errors :** *(numpy.array)*
-dim(X) numpy array with bootstrapped standard errors for each parameter.
+:math:`num\_states` dimensional numpy.array with bootstrapped standard errors for each parameter.

 So far only a pooled estimation of the transitions is possible.
 Hence, ``ruspy``